 Hi.
-I’m Jen, daughter of Jane, who is the reason I’m here in more ways than one–“here” as in the world, but also “here” working with VSED Resources Northwest.
+I’m Kate, daughter of Jane, who is the reason I’m here in more ways than one–“here” as in the world, but also “here” working with VSED Resources Northwest.
 My mom, with the support of most of our family, chose to end her life on her own terms in February 2020 by voluntarily stopping eating and drinking.
 She was a dozen years into her dementia journey, which started as mild cognitive impairment and moved into diagnosed dementia after ten years of gradual memory loss and cognitive decline.
 In 2019 her dementia symptoms worsened, and she passed several of the markers she had set for herself to do VSED.
 And so, with her sister, her husband of 55 years, and her daughter beside her every step of the way, she set out to peacefully leave this world.

 Nancy Simmers, one of the founders of VSED Resources Northwest, ensured that Mom’s VSED journey was peaceful and free of physical suffering.
 While Dad and I weren’t entirely sure about VSED before Mom chose it, we emerged from the experience of attending her death as staunch supporters of VSED as an end-of-life choice for people like Mom, who have no other legal way to avoid suffering a long, lingering death.